code-citrus/road2react/README.md

 Solution 1: Simply add `setItem` call inside `handleSearch`, but doing this means someone could still use `setSearchTerm` (without `handleSearch`) and then the storage would not be set...Yet, we cannot modify the `setSearchTerm` function itself...

+### Why is it called a side-effect?
+The main job of a react component is to return an element.
+Any other thing it does (ex: fetch data, local storage, etc) is a "hidden" side-effect (not part of input/output contract).

+### The useEffect Hook
+This hook should be used for any side-effects you are executing.
+It tells React that the component needs to do something after each render.
+The second argument can be used to restrict this from every render to just when some dependency has updated.
+It can also optionally return a function that will be executed when the component is unmounted.
+In this sense, it replaces the legacy `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` lifecycle methods.
+However, it does not replace `shouldComponentUpdate`.